 What Does Meth Do to Your Brain?

-In the beginning when meth users started to get addicted, they would think of this drug as a kind of harmless pleasure.
+In the beginning when meth users started to get addicted to smart drugs, they would think of this drug as a kind of harmless pleasure.
 They would use it in small quantities and would only use it when they needed it or when their other addiction was under control.
-After a while, their brains would change in their brain’s long-term memory, and now their perception of reality about the effects of using meth changed completely, and they started to consider that this drug was not just an escape for them but a real danger for them and their family.
+After a while, their brains would change in their brain’s long-term memory supplements and best nootropics stack, and now their perception of reality about the effects of using meth changed completely, and they started to consider that this drug was not just an escape for them but a real danger for them and their family.
 This is why meth abuse today is considered as one of the most serious addictions.

 According to the National Institute on Drug Abuse, in recent years, more teenagers are getting into drug abuse every year.
 Many factors contribute to this like peer pressure, economic problems, and psychological disorders.
 When a teenager begins using meth on a regular basis, it changes their brain’s function in such a way that they no longer respond to basic needs, like food, water, and shelter; instead they feel complete power over their body, and this explains why they get into such bad shape when they try to quit.
 It has also been revealed through research that those who abuse meth also suffer from depression, anxiety, and bipolar disorder.
 Meth addiction destroys the brain chemistry of the user, making them become totally dependent upon the drug, which only increases their tendency to abuse it.